 History shows us that lasting social and legal change occurs when many people – often very different people – come together on behalf of a shared goal.
 We may not always agree on tactics or solutions, but we do agree passionately on the importance of debate, dialogue, and finding common ground in order to create political and cultural change.
 That’s why we’re committed to engaging people from a broad range of disciplines and sectors in our fight for an exploitation-free world.

-World Without Exploitation was founded in 2016 by Coalition Against Trafficking in Women, Demand Abolition, National Organization for Women/New York State, Sanctuary for Families, and The Voices and Faces Project.
+World Without Exploitation was founded in 2016 by Coalition Against Trafficking in Women, Demand Abolition, National Organization for Women/New York State, Sanctuary for Families, Survivors for Solutions, and The Voices and Faces Project.